650 SF Second-Story Addition in San Jose

 Too many California homeowners lose weeks or months on home addition projects when engineering is incomplete or plans are not coordinated for City review.
 Unreviewed structural details can also create costly rework and real safety risks.
 Make sure a licensed Professional Engineer stands behind every structural decision.

-Led by Lei Zheng, a California-licensed Professional Engineer since 2006, Cecilia Home identifies structural risks for home addition projects, prepares permit-ready calculations and drawings, and coordinates City plan-check responses—helping avoid preventable corrections, rework, and delays.
+Led by Lei Zheng, a California-licensed Professional Engineer since 2006, Cecilia Home identifies structural risks for home addition projects, prepares coordinated calculations and drawings for permit review, and supports City plan-check responses within the agreed design scope.

 Official DCA License Record